Seneral/seneral.github.io/README.md

-# DeveloperProfileWebsite
+# Seneral Developer Website
-This is my developer profile website.
+This is my developer website.
 It's built to be lightweight, with as few scripts as possible.
 It is responsive, mobile-first and can work without javascript.